lqlee/languageSpeed/README.md

  Python LEN : 10000000  init : 1084 ms, dot product : 225 ms, total : 1309 ms, numpy dot product : 591 ms
 ```

 Since the random generation also takes some time, and different languages have different implementation. so replacee it with a constant value '0.01'.
-The result shows something different :
+The result shows something different, C++ becomes No 1 :

 ```
  $ make run